Usage Guide#

 value = generate_something.get(5, 6)

-New in version 0.5.3: Added get() method to decorated function.
+Added in version 0.5.3: Added get() method to decorated function.

 The default key generation will use the name of the function, the module name for the function, the arguments passed, as well as an optional “namespace” parameter in order to generate a cache key.